Soapstone: Act II

 Soapstone is a grassroots organization formed in 1992 to provide writing residencies for women at a retreat in Oregon's Coast Range.

-The Soapstone property was sold in November of 2013 after placing a conservation easement on the property through the North Coast Land Conservancy, ensuring that it will be protected into perpetuity.
+The Soapstone property was sold in November of 2013 after placing a conservation easement on the property through the North Coast Land Conservancy, ensuring that it will be protected in perpetuity.

 We operated from a grassroots model, on a shoestring budget (at its highest it was never more than $50,000 a year), relying significantly on volunteers of all kinds, from architects, web designers, landscape architects, lawyers, nonprofit professionals and database specialists to the many hundreds of people who came out to the land to put up shelves, stack wood, maintain trails, and wash windows or, in the years before the internet, stuff envelopes for mailings.